 Student versions of the lecture notes will be posted on Brightspace and can be filled during lecture.
 You are encouraged to either bring a hard copy or use a tablet or laptop to actively participate during lecture.
 The lecture files for the coming week will be posted to Brightspace by noon on the preceding Sunday.
 We will do our best to minimize last-minute changes to these slides, but we request your understanding if a situation arises for which we decide on necessary modifications (any such changes will be announced on Brightspace and updated slides will be posted).
-Completed lecture slides will not be uploaded to Brightspace, but lecture recordings provide a source for these materials.
+Completed lecture slides will not be uploaded to Brightspace.
 You will be responsible for any announcements or course changes that are made in lectures.